 Surakarta is also called Solo, the second largest city in Central Java province and the tenth largest city in Indonesia.
 The east side of Solo is passed a river immortalized in song titled of Bengawan Solo.
 The city is one of tourist destination and has tourism slogan "The Spirit Of Java".
 Expected to build view of Solo city as Javanese culture center.
 The life style is similar with Yogyakarta people, but Solo has a lot more big building and commercial city.

 The establishment of Solo is inseparable from Islamic Mataram kingdom history, because Solo was once of government seats, after removal of Kartasura Palace in 1745.
 After the division of Mataram due Giyanti agreement, which Solo as its administrative territory Mataram Tamerlane.
 The Salatiga Agreement in 1753 made the city divided into 2 parts.
 Unification of the new city government took place during Indonesia stands.

-Solo became tourist destination spot and offers some interesting sights such as: Mangkunegaran and Kasunanan palaces, Triwindu antique market, Central Wholesale Solo or PGS market, Klewer market and nature located in the eastern side and some of natural tourist attractions are: Sukuh and Ceto temples, Grojokan Sewu and Jumoh waterfall.
+Solo became tourist destination spot and offers some interesting sights such as: Mangkunegaran and Kasunanan palaces, Triwindu antique market, Central Wholesale Solo or PGS market, Klewer market and nature located in the eastern side and some of natural tourist attractions are: Sukuh and Ceto temples, Grojokan Sewu and Jumoh waterfalls.